 These fall harvest collard green rolls feature seasonal wild rice pilaf rolled into collard leaves for handheld packages of seasonal goodness!
 Acorn squash, pecans, dried cranberry, and shredded carrot are stuffed into each collard leaf.
-For added fall flavor, make the cranberry balsamic sauce for dipping/spreading/eating straight out of the jar with a spoon!
+Make the cranberry balsamic sauce for dipping/spreading/eating straight out of the jar with a spoon for added fall flavor!

 Fall Harvest Collard Green Rolls [Vegan, Gluten-Free]

 For the Collard Green Rolls: